Marshall-Power/Mars-Mission-Kata-Housfy/README.md

 # Take into account
 ● Rovers are expensive, make sure the software works as expected

+//TODO Check Rover doesn't go out of bounds
+//TODO If rover goes goes out of bounds he appears in the other side

-To start run npm init
+To start run npm init and then npm run test to run tests